 My research is motivated by developing theoretical and managerial insights for practitioners and academia.
-I focus on using unique data sets to investigate marketing phenomena related to digital marketing and social media including electronic word-of-mouth (eWOM) and brand strategy.
-I am also interested in marketing phenomena related to product development, international marketing, and cultural products such as sports, video games, and movies.
+I focus on using unique data sets to investigate marketing phenomena related to digital marketing and social media including electronic word-of-mouth (eWOM) and brand strategies.
+I am also interested in marketing phenomena related to product development, international marketing, and entertainment products such as sports, video games, movies, and music.

 I am working on a variety of projects investigating the intersections between electronic word-of-mouth and brand strategy.
 For example, some broad research questions I investigate are: